yassu/RandomGetter/readme.rst

 RandomGetter
 ==============

-This project provides a tools for getting various format or kind
+This project provides a tools for getting various format or kind Random Value

 How to Install
 ================